HongShenChin-34616438/WMCodec/readme.md

 Modify the config.json

 ### Watermark config
-The watermark configuration is in the `watermark.py` file, defaulting to 4-digit base-16.
+The watermark configuration is in the `watermark.py`, defaulting to 4-digit base-16.

 ### Train
 ```